-Can I claim if injured on a bus when I wasn't seated?
+Can I claim compensation if was injured on a bus when I wasn't seated?

 In the majority of cases, driving off while passengers are finding a seat does not result in injury.
 Able-bodied passengers are usually able to hold onto the handrails and safely make their way down the aisle.